sodrooome/maritest/docs/guides.rst

     08-02-2022 12:14:27 : Maritest Logger : __init__ : [INFO] HTTP Response 200

+.. admonition:: Keynote
+   :class: important

-**important keynote** : if you tend to disabled the logger argument, you will receive a response log file in your local, the file name is “maritest.log”
+   if you tend to disabled the logger parameter, you will receive a response log file in your local, the file name is “maritest.log”

 Allow redirections for HTTP
 ---------------------------

-Enable allow_redirects parameter.
+Enable ``allow_redirects`` parameter.
 This will request other HTTP target if the existing or previous one wasn't respond yet.

 .. code-block:: python